 Over the last seven decades, Whitton Avenue has experienced God’s grace through the ministry of His word, whether in seasons of difficulty or joy.
 While remaining formally under the umbrella of the Apostolic Christian Foundation, Whitton Avenue Bible Church adopted its present name in 1986.
 Over the years of faithful expository preaching and teaching of pastors Dave Brumm, Gary Balok and Chris Davis, Whitton Avenue gradually became theologically reformed in its understanding of the biblical narrative and God’s mission.

-Although currently without a full-time preaching pastor, we trust in God’s continued faithfulness and guidance through our elders and teachers.
 We are looking forward to what the LORD has in store as He continues to move in and through Whitton Avenue, both today and in the years to come.
 Finding strong theological resonance and ministerial encouragement from The Gospel Coalition, we joined its Arizona chapter in 2014.
 We are thankful for their gospel-centered, missional emphasis and are encouraged by the fellowship with other TGCAZ churches.